 Why Are Weighted Blankets Expensive?

 Many people have asked themselves why weighted blankets are so expensive or tried to find the answer to this question through their own research.
-Let me break it down for you so that you can have a better understanding of why gravity blankets end up being so pricy.
+Let’s break it down so that you can have a better understanding of why weighted blankets are not cheap.

 Filling is the most expensive part of the blanket by far.
 Weighted blankets have glass beads or polypropylene – a type of plastic – balls sewn into them to add the weight.
 However, these are not just any kind of beads.
 They need to be of very high quality and hypoallergenic if possible.